jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 ### Neglecting loved ones

 With my newfound energy, I got carried away.
-I’d get stuck into a side project and, before I knew it, it was 1 am.
+I’d get stuck into a side project and, before I knew it, it was 1 a.m.
 My partner wasn’t pleased.

-But in general, I’ve felt guilty for using more of the time to work on my craft.
-And sometimes at the expense of my loved ones.
+I’ve felt guilty for using more of the time to work on my craft - sometimes at the expense of my loved ones.
 But really, I’m working harder than usual - I want to come out of this crisis stronger.

 ### Video games